 Borax is a natural mineral and has no known hazard issues, though it is advised to limit its exposure to children (learn more here).

 The ants take to it.
 The scouts taking it back to the nest.
 Because the colony gets sick on the borax, the Queen ant directs the scouts elsewhere.
+No joking.

 To keep towels soft, just add vinegar to the final rinse.